 Although it is not entirely possible to keep your kids out of danger caused by bullets and guns in general, one can try to minimize the situation as much as they possibly can.

 By law, it is the responsibility of every parent to ensure that their child remains in a state of comfort and safety at all times.
+Check state gun laws in the USA to find out where you can carry.

 Although this is prescribed in the country’s law, it is also natural that any parent wouldn’t want to see their child in danger or worst case scenario hurt.